-Electronics Jobs in North Carolina with H-1B Sponsorship
+Electronics H-1B Sponsorship Jobs in North Carolina

 North Carolina's electronics sector spans semiconductor manufacturing in the Research Triangle, defense electronics contractors near Fayetteville, and hardware companies in Charlotte.
-Major employers including Cisco, Ericsson, and Wolfspeed have sponsored H-1B workers in the state.
+Major employers including Cisco, Ericsson, and Wolfspeed have sponsored H-1B visa workers in the state.
 Roles in chip design, embedded systems, and RF engineering are among the most active areas for H-1B sponsorship in North Carolina.

-See All Electronics Jobs
+Find Electronics Jobs

 Overview

-Open Jobs807+
+Open Jobs264+

-Work Type89% On-site
+Work Type79% On-site

-Top LocationCharlotte, NC
+Top LocationDurham, NC

 We won't show you this job again

-Wilmington, North Carolina
+Cary, North Carolina

 Project & Program Management